bus-strat-analytics/MSIN0093-syllabus/README.md

         + During lab sessions: OK
       - Tablets.
 Flat on desk with wifi off i.e. use like a notebook

-The phone policy does not need an explanation.
-In the classroom, they are a distraction and detrimental to your learning and contribution to the class.
-By the way, when you think you are being slick with your hands below the desk and your head down, I know what you are doing.

-Regarding laptops, evidence suggests that laptops and screens harm the learning of both the laptop user and peers sitting in the vicinity.
-There is enough infrastructure in the class that you do not need your laptop.

-A tablet with a stylus mimics the notetaking experience as long as it is flat on the table with wifi off.

   5. **Class Norms.** I would like to make explicit some norms that I hope are embraced in the classroom.
       - Arrive to class on time and prepared to contribute
       - Take risks with your ideas